www-splitcells-net/net.splitcells.network/doc/reasoning.md

-# Why no Ansible etc. integration?
+# Why no Ansible etc.?
 The framework's aim is to require as little as possible and to be compatible to as many things as possible.
 Therefore, this framework could be integrated via wrapper programs into Ansible.